SpatialScore

 Qualitative Results

 Qualitative Results.
-We present the comprehensive reasoning process of SpatialAgent against the direct responses of other models.
-While occasional errors occur due to tool execution or interpretation mistakes, these limitations are expected to diminish as MLLMs continue to advance.
+We present the reasoning process of SpatialAgent against the direct responses of other models.
+While occasional errors occur due to tool execution or interpretation mistakes, these limitations are expected to diminish as MLLMs advance.

 Welcome to check out our paper for more technical details and results!